 “The Effects of Adding Beta-Alanine to Creatine on Muscle Mass, Fat Loss, Strength, and Performance”

-Dr. Hoffman and colleagues assembled a highly trained group of 33 college football players and split them into three groups: a creatine group that took 5g twice daily; a creatine and beta-alanine group that took the same amount of creatine but with 1.6g of beta-alanine twice daily; and a placebo group, who took nothing.
+Dr. Hoffman and colleagues assembled a highly trained group of 33 college football players and split them into three groups.
+A creatine group that took 5g twice daily.
+A creatine and beta-alanine group that took the same amount of creatine but with 1.6g of beta-alanine twice daily.
+Finally, a placebo group, who took nothing.

-Prior to and following the 10-week study, the researchers measured the athletes' body composition, body weight, one-repetition maximum in the bench press and squat, and had them keep a log of their dietary intake.
+Prior to and following the 10-week study, the researchers measured the athletes’ body composition, body weight, one-repetition maximum in the bench press and squat.
+They had them keep a log of their dietary intake.

-All were placed on a weight training program that included all the usual suspects: bench press, squat, deadlift, power clean, incline press and fly, row, etc.
+All were placed on a weight training program.
+This included the bench press, squat, deadlift, power clean, incline press, fly, and row.

 Here’s what they found:

 - When you combine creatine and beta-alanine, your training volume goes up and you get stronger.
-The athletes were able to knock out more reps with the same weights, and although this was the case with the other groups, it happened to a greater and more significant extent in the creatine plus beta-alanine group.
+The athletes were able to knock out more reps with the same weights.
+This was the case with the other groups.
+However, it happened to a greater and more significant extent in the creatine plus beta-alanine group.

 - One-rep max, the strength measure, climbed significantly higher in both the supplemented groups.
-In the bench press, the athletes taking only creatine increased their one-rep max by an average of over 30 pounds while the creatine plus beta-alanine group saw it rise by roughly 25 pounds.
+In the bench press, the athletes taking only creatine increased their one-rep max by an average of over 30 pounds.
+The creatine plus beta-alanine group saw it rise by roughly 25 pounds.
 The placebo group experienced an insignificant 12 pound bump.

-The most impressive results of beta-alanine, at least in this study, were its effects on lean mass gains and fat loss, effects not seen in either of the two other groups.
+The most impressive results of beta-alanine, at least in this study, were its effects on lean mass gains and fat loss.
+These were effects not seen in either of the two other groups.

-Only in the creatine plus beta-alanine group did the investigators record a significant increase in muscle mass, with percentage of fat dropping roughly 1.2%.
-This adds promise to a supplement that, until this study, could only be viewed as a performance enhancer.
+Only in the creatine plus beta-alanine group did the investigators record a significant increase in muscle mass.
+Also, percentage of fat dropping roughly 1.2%.
+This adds promise.
+Until this study, beta-alanine could only be viewed as a performance enhancer.

-Beta alanine has been compared to creatine since it first hit the market, in some cases being referred to as the “next creatine” or the “new creatine” .
-However, it's now very common to see beta-alanine stacked not only with creatine but also with nutrients such as nitric oxide, to name just one.
+Beta alanine has been compared to creatine since it first hit the market.
+In some cases it is called the “next creatine” or the “new creatine” .
+However, it’s now very common to see beta-alanine stacked with creatine.
+It’s also stacked with nutrients such as nitric oxide, to name just one.
 These three especially seem to work very well together.

 Timing is typically pre workout even with the stand alone products.
-However, each product will give slightly different instructions so it's important to read the label before buying or using.
+However, each product will give slightly different instructions.
+Therefore, it’s important to read the label before buying or using.
 The same is true regarding dosage.
 In general, it makes sense to read the label and buy to your goal.
-The last point to be made about this product is that it often cause a slight tingling effect when you use it – this is not in any way meant to be misinterpreted, it's simply an indication that the product is working.
-Again, understand what you buy before you buy and you won't find yourself surprised by any of the potential effects.
+I have one more point to make about beta-alanine.
+It causes a slight tingling effect when you use it.
+This is simply an indication that the product is working.
+It’s harmless, and it goes away.
+Drinking water helps.
+Again, understand what you buy before you buy and you won’t find yourself surprised by any of the potential effects.